F-Haferkorn/ogis-cxxloop-examples/README.md

  - This will definitely apply for large loops with a tiny loop body.
  - This can reduce the _rate of cache-misses_ dramatically.

-## Work still to be done ##
- - However I  will have to prove, that there are _realworld USE-CASES_, for cases the described compounds can be applied
- - so that the praised _"unbeatable"_ _compiler_  can be driven to make better/shorer/faster machine code
- - compared to the now-a-days solution for(int i=0; i<rep; ++i){}
- - stress out the aspekt of teachability

 ## Conclusions ##
-First experts comments say that it is is a _stony way_ to get the suggested  core-language _compounds_ wil get its way to C/C++.
+	- First experts comments say that it is is a _stony way_ to get the suggested  core-language _compounds_ wil get its way to C/C++.
-But You can take the occasion and try it out yourself.
+	- But you can take the occasion and try it out yourself.
 It works.
-Even for plain Ansi-C.
+	- Even for plain Ansi-C.
+	- the issues of READABILITY and TECHABILTY
+	Attention: (see  disadvantages)
-The preprocessor implementation has problems for arguments containing a comma.
+	in the recent preprocessor implementation breaks on arguments containing a comma (like for some  complex template-expressions).
+	There is a wouraround for that.

 # References #
   - Teaching programming in the Kindergarden and later: https://www.raspberrypi.org/forums/viewtopic.php?t=762   a news form 2011 https://www.intechopen.com/books/early-childhood-education/evaluating-a-course-for-teaching-advanced-programming-concepts-with-scratch-to-preservice-kindergart

+## Work still to be done ##
+ - However I  will have to prove, that there are _realworld USE-CASES_, for cases the described compounds can be applied
+ - so that the praised _"unbeatable"_ _compiler_  can be driven to make better/shorer/faster machine code
+ - compared to the now-a-days solution *for(int i=0; i<rep; ++i){}*
+ - stress out the aspekt of teachability.